fscek/moj-zet-app-guide/docs/index.md

 - Enforce stricter checks on vehicle data vs. user location.
 - Change the app to reject external codes.

 As a daily user of the app, I'll monitor its behaviour and update this guide accordingly.
-If you notice that the app starts enforcing vehicle-number matching, please open [an issue](https://github.com/fscek/moj-zet-app-guide/issues).
+If you notice that the app starts enforcing vehicle-number matching, please open [an issue](https://github.com/fscek/moj-zet-app-guide/issues){:target="_blank" rel="noopener"}.

 ---